In this article

 The Prairie State, also referred to as The Land of Lincoln, is a wonderful location to reside, and has plenty to offer, including diversity in both population and geographical landscapes.
 The captivating skylines, active environment, family-friendly community, beautiful wildlife, and alluring outdoors creates the perfect setting for people from all walks of life who are looking to start their recovery from addiction.
-Find the help for drug or alcohol addiction from a licensed and certified Illinois drug rehab today.
+Let us help you find a licensed and certified Illinois drug rehab today.

-SAMHSA reports that rates of illicit drug addiction in Illinois are lower than the national average, but this may not hold true in large urban areas like Chicago, where heroin overdose deaths are on the rise.
-The CDC reports that from 2014 to 2015, drug overdose deaths increased 7.6 percent in the state.
-In 2012, there were 15,350 people admitted to addiction treatment programs for heroin alone, according to the National Institute on Drug Abuse (NIDA).
+- SAMHSA reports that rates of illicit drug addiction in Illinois are lower than the national average, but this may not hold true in large urban areas like Chicago, where heroin overdose deaths are on the rise.

 The professionals at Get Treatment understand that finding the right program for drug treatment in Illinois can be difficult and overwhelming.
 For this reason, we offer free and confidential assessments and insurance verification.
 Our trusted and caring admissions professionals are available 24/7 to answer any questions you may have.
 We can guide you through the process, and make sure you find the right Illinois drug rehab center to fit your needs.